ecg-lab/GTA-Hunter-v1/README.md

 python GTA_Hunter.py -b -f example_blast/ -o example_outdir/ -O
 ```
 The results will be written to the file 'result_(file_name).out' in the output directory.
-The BLASTP search will identify 15 RcGTA homologs and all of them will be classifier as RcGTA-like genes (see 'example_output' for details)
+The BLASTP search will identify 27 RcGTA homologs and 17 of them will be classified as RcGTA-like genes (see 'example_output' for details).

 ## Are the detected GTA-like genes located in the same neighborhood in a genome?